padiketeku/EnvMonMod/EMM-Prac-7-Croc-Biomass-Modelling.md

-The left is the baseline image (July 2017) while the right is a post-baseline date (August 2017).
+The left is the July 2017 image, while the right is the August 2017 image.

 Take the **Inspector** tool to explore the pixel values.
 What is the difference between dark and light pixels?
 You are right, the bright pixels have larger values showing higher reflectivity of the microwave energy.
 You may also observe that clearer water bodies are the darkest pixels with very low reflectivity.
 Why?
 Yes, because water absorbs radiation, especially long wavelength radiation.